 Building a pipeline of community-engaged researchers: How interdisciplinary translational research training programs can collaborate with their Community Research Advisory Councils

-Sarah E. Lafave, Duane J. Wallace, Raneitra Grover, Roger Clark, Stacey Marks, Cyd Lacanienta, Crystal Evans, Graziela Z. Kalil, Pamela Ouyang, Cheryl R. Himmelfarb, Martha Abshire
+Sarah E. LaFave, Duane J. Wallace, Raneitra Grover, Roger Clark, Stacey Marks, Cyd Lacanienta, Crystal Evans, Graziela Z. Kalil, Pamela Ouyang, Cheryl R. Himmelfarb, Martha Abshire

 Research output: Contribution to journalArticlepeer-review